Come home, lord, singing come home, corn bringing. 'tis merry in the hall, where beard wag all.

 The grace and skill of the workers is captured on this rare 1915 film:

-Although the customs surrounding the harvest, as we known them today, are not known to have an ancient pedigree, they were confidently described as such by the nineteenth-century folklorists and this interpretation remains popular today.
-Modern theorists conclude that they are likely to be a celebration of the hard work.
+Although harvest customs are not known to have an ancient pedigree they were confidently described as having such by nineteenth-century folklorists who also connected them with the cycle of life, death and rebirth.
+This kind of interpretation remains popular today and it makes some sense but modern theorists conclude that harvest traditions are likely to be a celebration of hard work.
 It doesn’t matter.
-Folklore, by definition, should be a changing medium, shaped by the people and answering a need of the people.
-There is no time here to debate the complexities of the evolution of this tradition but there is a lot to be said for people coming together, now more than ever.
-I think, we are worse off for the demise of the gatherings and joint labour, especially for harvest, a tradition which goes back hundreds, if not thousands of years.
+Folklore by definition is a shifting medium, shaped by the people and answering a need of the people.
+There is no time here to debate the complexities of the evolution of harvest traditions but there is a lot to be said for people coming together, now more than ever.